Night Whale (Imperial Stout)

 Hops: Magnum, Challenger

-At 15.1%, Night Whale is a beast of a brew.
-What was the inspiration behind this Imperial Stout?
+At 15.8%, Night Whale is a beast of a brew.
+What was the inspiration behind this beer?

-What makes you want to drink this beer?
+What makes you want to drink these beers?

 What foods would pair well with Night Whale?